samadeusfp/SaCoFa/README.md

 # SaCoFa
 This repository is based on the paper "SaCoFa: Semantics-aware Control-flow Anonymization for Process Mining".
 It implements several instatiations of the SaCoFa approach for a trace-variant-query.
 Such a query generates a list of the control-flow behaviour present in an event log.
 For such queries the privacy is ensured by enforcing differential privacy.
+The respective paper behind this approach has won the "Best Student Paper Award" at ICPM 2021.

 If you use our paper within an academic setting, please cite our paper:
 ```